lwneal/install-keras/README.md

     chmod +x cuda_8.0.61_375.26_linux-run
     sudo ./cuda_8.0.61_375.26_linux-run

-You will be prompted with a ridiculous huge legal agreement.
+You will be prompted with a ridiculous Oracle-style legal agreement.
 Hold space to skip through it then type "accept".

 You might be asked to install the drivers again: if you already have working drivers (nvidia-smi works) then answer "no".